Featurevisor

 Customizing levels

-If you choose debug level to make the logs more verbose, you can set it at the time of SDK initialization.
+If you choose debug level to make diagnostics more verbose, you can set it at the time of SDK initialization.

-Setting debug level will print out all logs, including info, warn, and error levels.
+Setting debug level will report all diagnostics, including info, warn, and error levels.

 logLevel: 'debug',